masecla22/Modrinth4J/README.md

 ## Features:
 This API presents a full up-to-date coverage of the Modrinth API, allowing for intuitive native integration with existing java projects.

+## Usage:
+Documentation will be added in the wiki as soon as the library is mature.

+[link to docs + discord for questions]

+## Examples:

+[insert examples]